Romney, Senate Republicans pave way for vote on Trump Supreme Court pick | Politics

 Romney, Senate Republicans pave way for vote on Trump Supreme Court pick

+Ginsburg's replacement could steer the court in a more conservative direction on abortion, healthcare, gun rights, voting access, presidential powers and other spheres of American life.
+"We're getting very close to having a final decision made," Trump told reporters on Tuesday.

-His party's unsuccessful 2012 presidential nominee, Romney said it would be appropriate for a nation that he described as center-right politically to have a Supreme Court "that reflects center-right points of view."
-Trump has mentioned two women who he has appointed as federal appeals court judges as possible nominees: Amy Coney Barrett of the Chicago-based 7th U.S. Circuit Court of Appeals and Barbara Lagoa of the Atlanta-based 11th U.S. Circuit Court of Appeals.
+Romney, his party's unsuccessful 2012 presidential nominee, said it would be appropriate for a nation that he described as center-right politically to have a Supreme Court "that reflects center-right points of view."
+Trump has mentioned two women whom he has appointed as federal appeals court judges as possible nominees: Amy Coney Barrett of the Chicago-based 7th U.S. Circuit Court of Appeals and Barbara Lagoa of the Atlanta-based 11th U.S. Circuit Court of Appeals.
 Trump met with Barrett at the White House on Monday and has said he might meet with Lagoa in Florida later this week.

 Romney said that was not a concern for him, as Washington was split between a Democratic White House and a Republican-led Senate that year, while this year Republicans control both.
 "My liberal friends have over many decades gotten very used to the idea of having a liberal court.
 And that's not written in the stars," Romney told reporters.